Samyak2/website/content/post/08_variance.md

 <!-- Wait - first, wait's a type?
 A type of a variable determines all the values it can hold.
 In Java, C++ and python, type usually means a *class*.
 In Rust, it can be a struct or a trait.
 In typescript, it can be a class or an interface.
 Types can be more complex too.
 For example, you can have a type for functions in languages that support sending functions around (as callbacks for example). -->

 A type is considered generic if it has placeholders for other types within it.
 These placeholders are called **type parameters**.
 For example, an array is a type which is generic over its element type.
-You will see this in different forms in different languages. `list[T]` in python; `std::vector<T>` in C++; `Vec<T>` in Rust; `List<T>` in java and so on.
+You will see this in different forms in different languages. `list[T]` in Python; `std::vector<T>` in C++; `Vec<T>` in Rust; `List<T>` in java and so on.

 The point of generics is usually to re-use code.
 You can write code for an array/list/hashmap once and have it support *any* type of element.
 In some compiled languages (for example, C++ and Rust), it also provides great runtime performance because of the compiler generating specific implementations for each type - a process known as *monomorphization* [^1].

 # Subtyping

 This can take many forms.
-One common form is through *inheritance* - in languages like Java, C++ and python.
+One common form is through *inheritance* in languages like Java, C++ and Python.
 A class Y is a *subtype* of X if Y is a *sub-class* of X (i.e., Y extends X).
 This subtyping relationship is written as `Y <: X`.
 Another way to look at subtyping is substitution.
 If a Y can be used in places where a X is needed, we say Y is a subtype of X. For example, we can use a Cat in places where an Animal is needed.
 This means Cat is a subtype of Animal, or `Cat <: Animal`.

 In the case of Rust, there's no subtyping relationship between any *types*.
 This is because Rust doesn't support inheritance.
-Although, there are subtyping relations between *lifetimes*.
+However, there are subtyping relations between *lifetimes*.
 More on this later (skip to the [Rust section](#rust) for it).

 # Variance